openstack/diskimage-builder/README.rst

 Since retrieving and transforming operating system image files, git repositories, Python or Ruby packages, and so on can be a significant overhead, we cache many of the inputs to the build process.
-The cache location is read from DIB\_IMAGE\_CACHE.
-The *Writing an element* section of this document describes the interface within disk-image-builder for caching.
+The cache location is read from DIB\_IMAGE\_CACHE. `Writing an element`_ describes the interface within disk-image-builder for caching.
 When invoking disk-image-builder, the ``--offline`` option will instruct disk-image-builder to not refresh cached resources.

 Note that we don't maintain operating system package caches, instead depending on your local infrastructure (e.g. Squid cache, or an APT or